Momoosh42/PS3/README.txt

+//This FBA.jl was updated after the due date due to a bug that would have prevented
+//the code to run on the first go and an improper implementation of the objective
+//function.

 This depository contains code to solve for the reaction fluxes of a reconstructed urea cycle in humans.
 All reactions are found from KEGG.